Canvas vs Leather Ballet Shoes: What’s the Difference?

 What Are the Best Type of Ballet Shoes?

-Choosing between canvas or leather ballet shoes may be confusing for some, especially for beginners.
+Choosing between canvas or leather ballet shoes may be confusing for some, especially for beginners or young children.

 The more advanced dancers know what they prefer.